Home

 The River Safari's version of the Great Mississippi harkens back to its heyday in the late 1800's, when magnificent steamboats were the height of fashion.
 Expect to see some of the river's most popular residents, including the alligator snapping turtle and the beaver.

 The Mississippi is also home to the Alligator Gar, a prehistoric looking fish that can grow up to 3 meters in length and weigh up to 200 pounds!
 This ray-finned fish used to thrive in large numbers, but is currently on the endangered species list.
-Including them in the River Safari may help bring them back from the brink of extinction so that future generations can enjoy them.
+Including them in the park may help bring them back from the brink of extinction so that future generations can enjoy them.

 The Murray